jrheard/blog/_drafts/watercolorbot.md

 ---
 layout: post
-title:  "Drawing Pictures and Making Games with a Watercoloring Robot"
+title:  "Painting Pictures and Making Games with a Watercoloring Robot"
 ---

 I'm spending the 2017-18 school year volunteering in a few tech classes in a local high school, including a beginner/intermediate Python course led by a teacher named Tamara O'Malley.
 She's new to Python, and I have a lot of experience with the language, so I've been helping her come up with [fun projects](http://blog.jrheard.com/python/passwords) for the students to work on.